 Ropalidia social wasp nest. even they are under house quarantine 🙂

 Since I had to limit my hospital practice due to lock down, I planned macro photography capture in my backyard garden plan right from 22nd March.
-Rules were simple, every day I would shoot between 4:30 PM to 6:00 PM using my Sony Alpha A7R VI, body & Sony FE 90mm f/2.8 Macro G OSS Lens along with Godox Ving V860S II E-TTL Li-ion Camera Flash.
+Rules were simple, every day I would shoot between 4:30 PM to 6:00 PM using my Sony Alpha A7R IV, body & Sony FE 90mm f/2.8 Macro G OSS Lens along with Godox Ving V860S II E-TTL Li-ion Camera Flash.
 Speed lights are incredibly useful for macro photography, they’re light does not always look flattering.
 Harsh shadows in unwanted places, blown-out highlights and strong aberrations are common issues.
 Diffused light looks more natural and generally more pleasing to the eye too.
 That is where the diffuser comes into place.
 As a flash diffuser, I used Beetle diffuser from Varun HB.
 For macro photography flash diffusers are essential.

 Curfew Capture 3.
 Stink bug